Berklee Silent Film Orchestra Performs Battleship Potemkin

 Please see the full events listing for upcoming events.

-The renowned Berklee Silent Film Orchestra will bring its award-winning film/concert experience back to the Cabot in Beverly, performing its original score to Battleship Potemkin (1925).
+The renowned Berklee Silent Film Orchestra will bring its award-winning film/concert experience home to the Berklee campus for the first time, performing its original score to Battleship Potemkin (1925) at the Boston Conservatory Theater.

 Perennially named among the greatest films of all time, director Sergei Eisenstein’s masterwork offers the gripping depiction of a mutiny on a Russian battleship, and a corresponding uprising in the port of Odessa, during the Russian Revolution of 1905.
 The film is filled with iconic images, early uses of montage, and never-before-seen cinematographic techniques.
 Potemkin transcends its propagandist beginnings, and depicts a thrilling triumph of the human spirit over the forces of oppression.
 The BSFO’s score for Battleship Potemkin received its world premiere at the Coolidge Corner Theatre as part of the Sounds of Silents® program in 2011.